jumblexacm/jumble-bot/README.md

                 - `FilterLogEvents` (to view the list of Lambda "console" logs)
         - Resources: `All resources`
         - Request conditions: `MFA required`
+    - Add additional permissions
+        - Service: `API Gateway`
+        - Actions:
+            - `Read`
+                - `GET` (to view API Gateway triggers? but see the TODO)
+        - Resources: `All resources`
+        - Request conditions: `MFA required`
     - Name: `jumble-lambda-policy`

 2. Create an IAM engineer role
     - As earlier with `admin`, choose this account and require MFA
-    - However, add `jumble-lambda-policy` (not the "assume admin role" policy)
+    - However, add `jumble-lambda-policy`, `AWSLambdaRole` (to view API Gateway triggers? but see the TODO), and `AmazonAPIGatewayAdministrator`.
+Don't add the "assume admin role" policy
     - And name the role `engineer`
     - After creating the role, open its role summary to copy its ARN